-Recognised as a “versatile and confident performer” with a “pure, glowing tenor”, Michael Petruccelli is establishing himself as an international operatic artist.
+Recognised as a “versatile and confident performer” with a “pure, glowing tenor”, Michael Petruccelli is an Australian, international operatic artist.

 A graduate of The University of Melbourne, Michael began his career as a Developing Artist with Victorian Opera and the Melba Opera Trust.
-He has since then been engaged by a number of Australia and New Zealand’s leading opera companies including Opera Australia, Victorian Opera and New Zealand Opera and has begun his international career as a member of Oper Frankfurt’s prestigious Opera Studio program.
+He has since been engaged by a number of leading opera companies and festivals in Australia and New Zealand including Opera Australia, Victorian Opera, West Australian Opera, Short Black Opera, Perth Festival, Sydney Festival and New Zealand Opera He has also begun his international career as a member of Oper Frankfurt’s prestigious Opera Studio program.

 During his time in the Victorian Opera Developing Artist Program, which was coupled with a Master of Music at The University of Melbourne, he performed the roles of Giuseppe in La Traviata, the Sandman in Hänsel und Gretel, the White Rabbit in Alice’s Adventures in Opera Land, An Australian Soldier in Richard Mills’ Remembrance and Der Vater in Kurt Weill’s Die sieben Todsünden.